Accessibility

 Do you allow authors to put their articles in a repository?

 Yes, authors can upload a copy of the accepted version of their article to an institutional or subject repository.
-Access must be restricted for a twelve-month embargo period after publication, to agree with our
+Access should usually be restricted for a twelve-month embargo period after publication.
+However, we are able to waive the embargo on request in line with funder or institutional mandates, or Author Rights Retention, as stated in our

 Am I able to upload articles to an e-learning platform or for use on a university course?